bgermann/cforms2/readme.txt

 * enhanced: bump up ClockPick to the newest version
 * enhanced: bump up jqModal to the newest version
 * enhanced: use jQuery wrapper for md5.js
+* feature:  uninstallation deletes cforms database content
-* other:    removed kibo dependency
+* other:    remove kibo dependency
 * other:    replace donation button

 = 14.6.6 =